ochrons/scalajs-spa-tutorial/doc/routing.md

 [`scalajs-react` router](https://github.com/japgolly/scalajs-react/blob/master/extra/ROUTER2.md) which nicely integrates with `scalajs-react` and provides a seamless way to manage routes and navigate between them.

-The way it works is that you basically create route components, register them with the router and off it goes binding your components as the URL changes.
-The provided examples build all routes within a single class, but in real life we want more modularity.
+The way it works is that you basically create route definitions, register them with the router and off it goes binding your components as the URL changes.
 In this tutorial we have a total of *two* modules/routes/views just to demonstrate how to use the router.

 As this is a Single Page Application, all routes are defined under one router configuration, `routerConfig`.